Bicycle brake: Band brake

 A band brake consists of a band, strap, or cable that wraps around a drum that rotates with a wheel and is pulled tight to generate braking friction.
 Band brakes appeared as early as 1884 on tricycles.
 Star Cycles introduced a band brake in 1902 on its bicycles with freewheels.
-Band brakes were still being manufactured for bicycles in 2010.

 A rim band brake, as implemented on the Yankee bicycle by Royce Husted in the 1990s, consists of a stainless-steel cable, wrapped in a kevlar sheath, that rides in a u-shaped channel on the side of the wheel rim.
 Squeezing the brake lever tightens the cable against the channel to produce braking friction.
 A return spring slackens the cable when the brake lever is released, no adjustment is required, and the brake becomes more forceful when wet.
 Husted said his inspiration was the band brake used on industrial machinery.
 The Yankee bicycle only included a rear brake, but that met U.S. Consumer Product Safety Commission standards.